google/ads-api-report-fetcher/README.md

 * `bq.table-template`  - template for tables names, `{script}` references script base name (*JS version only*)
 * `bq.dump-schema` - flag that enable dumping json files with schemas for tables (*JS version only*)

-All parameters whose names start with the `sql.` prefix are passed to queries as params object.
+All parameters whose names start with the `macro.` prefix are passed to queries as params object.
-For example if we pass parameters: `--sql.start_date=2021-12-01 --sql.end_date=2022-02-28` then inside sql we can use `start_date` and `end_date` parameters in curly brackets:
+For example if we pass parameters: `--macro.start_date=2021-12-01 --macro.end_date=2022-02-28` then inside sql we can use `start_date` and `end_date` parameters in curly brackets:
 ```sql
     AND segments.date >= "{start_date}"